MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iconvertersession-mimetomapi.md

 CCSF_USE_RTF

 > The HTML body of the MIME stream should be converted to Rich Text Format (RTF) in the MAPI message.

+CCSF_GLOBAL_MESSAGE
+> The converter should handle the MIME stream as an international message (EAI/RFC6530).
+Not supported on Outlook 2013.

 ## Return value